 With beautifully executed takes on classic Asian food, Supernormal is a favourite along Flinders Lane.
 Spot the neon-red cherry and katakana characters outside.
 They're a nod to the restaurant’s Japanese influence.
 There’s plenty of inspiration from China too.
 From pot sticker dumplings to slow-cooked Xinjiang lamb with sesame seed flatbread.
 Don’t leave without trying their famous New England lobster roll.
 Or the peanut butter parfait.

 One of the longer standing Flinders Lane eateries, Cumulus Inc. has been a stalwart of this dining strip since 2008.
 Taste your way around Victoria, with local wines from the Yarra Valley and Mornington Peninsula.
-Menu highlights include a ricotta and truffle gnocchi and freshly-made madeleines with lemon curd, good enough to devour.
-There's no more lining up from dawn to dusk to eat here, book ahead and enjoy.
+Fan-fave dishes include hearty gnocchi and freshly baked lemon curd madeleines.
+Linger longer at their cosy wine bar, Cumulus Up.

 Lee Ho Fook